 - Prepare the cheesecake pan for a water bath by wrapping the outside of the pan tightly in aluminium foil.
 Make sure no water is going to get in!
 Preheat your oven to 335°F / 170°C.

 - Pour the cheesecake batter into the prepared cake pan.
-Put it in a deep roasting dish and place on the middle shelf of your oven.
+Put it in a deep roasting dish and place it on the middle shelf of your oven.
 Once it is on the shelf, pour water in until it comes about halfway up the cheesecake.
 Be careful not to splash any water inside the cheesecake.

 - Bake for 45 minutes or until the outer 1-2 inches of the cheesecake are set and firm, but the middle is still wobbly.